Lizbell420/Heeyyy/TO-DO.md

  - [ ] Performance: Only call extract() on posts for data parts that actually have filters defined for them
  - [ ] Internal: Connect Facebook's Arbiter to X.publish() to listen to all their messages and take action
  - [ ] Switch to Vue 2.0 with pre-compiled templates
- - [ ] Update config*.json on the server to alert users of old versions about v15

 FB WATCH
 ==========